kaaproject/kaa/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 * Avoid using more than 3 nouns in a noun string as it may be confusing or ambiguous even for native English speakers.

   **_Good example_**
-    This application demonstrates Kaa Configuration extension functionality.
+    This application demonstrates functionality of the Kaa Configuration extension.
     Configuration service for client application.

   **_Bad example_**
-    This application demonstrates functionality of the Kaa Configuration extension.
+    This application demonstrates Kaa Configuration extension functionality.
     Client application configuration service.

 ## Text formatting
 * Use **bold** for:
+  * Technical terms that are not in the Glossary, on their first mention.
   * Titles of windows and dialog boxes.
-  * Names of commands, attributes, constants, methods, fields, predefined classes, databases, events, UI elements.
+  * Names of UI elements, commands, attributes, constants, methods, fields, predefined classes, databases, events.
   * User input.
 * Use _italic_ for:
-  * Technical terms on first mention.
   * Emphasis.
   * Placeholders and parameter names.
-* Use links for names of pages and sections.
+* Use link formatting for:
+  * Technical terms that are in the Glossary, on their first mention.
+  * Reference to Kaa documentation pages.
+  * External web pages.
 * Capitalize only the first word in titles and headings.
 * Do not capitalize every word in a sentence for the sake of emphasis.
 Use lowercase unless uppercase is justified (e. g. names of UI elements).